jsantia85/reactjs-random-number-selector/README.md

 # React JS Random Number Selector
 The following React application is a random number selector.
-It was built as a rep following a youtube video by h3webdevtuts, for my partner who wanted a spooky themed number selector to help them make decisions.
+It was built as a rep following a sample on CodeSandbox.io, working through it and reverse engineering it.
+It was originally requested by my partner who wanted a way to help with their decision making.
 # ![Landing Page]()
 ## Getting Started:
 The following is the link to the deployed [app]().